Call for proposals — Code for All Summit 2023

 Submit your proposal!

-We suggest you prepare your proposal in its entirety before completing the online submission form.
-These are the questions you will find in the online form, apart from your personal contact information:
+Submit your proposal through the online form by June 23rd!
+We suggest you prepare your idea in its entirety before completing the online submission form.
+These are the questions you will find in the online form:

-- What is the title of your session? (in English)
+- What is the title of your session?
+(English)

 - How will you make your session engaging?

 - What will participants get out of your session?
 (100 words)

 - How will you make sure your session is a safe space for all participants?

 - Speaker information: Provide the names, small bios (2-5 lines), and contact information for yourself and any additional speakers or panelists involved in your session.